AshFitz/abandon-rate-generator/README.md

     * I want a simple and interactive user experience.
     * I want to clearly explain the purpose of the app and how an abandon rate is generated.
     * I want clear output data in the terminal.
+    * I want the user to confirm their inputs before posting to the spreadsheet.
     * I want to provide the user with feedback if an incorrect input is entered.
     * I want to give the user the option to view all data inputs.